 As a result of a dog bite, you may face severe injuries such as bone fractures, scarring, bacterial infections, or damage to your nerves and ligaments.
 You may also experience emotional trauma and distress from the incident that can adversely impact your daily life.

 Many dog bite victims have the right to take legal action to seek damages from the dog owner.
-Speak with a Long Island attorney about New York dog bite liability laws and your legal options.
+Speak with a Garden City dog bite attorney today about your legal options.

 For a free legal consultation, call 516-451-7900